 - Register for a performance course for the semester or summer session in which you would like to work.

 CPT authorization is granted on a semester-by-semester basis only.
-If you wish to continue your employment beyond the semester for which you've been authorized, you must follow the entire application process again, including the appropriate course registration for the option that you choose.
+If you wish to continue your training beyond the semester for which you've been authorized, you need to submit a CPT extension and register in the appropriate course for the option that you choose.
 It's best to do this as soon as you register for the next semester so that our office will have the time to process your application.